 Our eyes adapt to the different temperatures and see them as more or less white light.
 However, a camera records its exact color.
 Most digital cameras have a decent auto white balance (AWB) setting.
 But if you can, set it manually according to the light available at the scene: daylight, cloudy, tungsten, fluorescent, or flash are the options you can choose from in your settings.
 Even better, set your white balance manually, as I did in the above image.
 Using the custom setting gives you the option to photograph a white surface (under the present light conditions), such as a white wall or piece of plain paper, and then set your white balance based on that shot.
 Your camera's manual will explain the steps involved in detail.

 As you can see the above image has perfect color and clean bright whites.
 Look at the whites in the cake stand and the black in the background.
-I shot this on a mildly overcast day and set the white balance manually to 5500K.
+This was shot on a mildly overcast day and set the white balance manually to 5500K.
 Let's see what happens when I switch the white balance dial to flash.Continue to 2 of 7 below.

 02 of 07

 Do you notice that this image came out a little warmer?
 When you look at the cake stand you can see that it has a slight yellow cast.
 This happened because I set the camera's white balance to flash, which is at about 5000K, so a bit cooler than the actual color temperature of the scene.Continue to 3 of 7 below.

 Here you can see the obvious magenta cast in the white cake stand.
 This shot was taken with the white balance set to fluorescent light.
 You have probably noticed that most fluorescent light tubes cast a bit of a green light.
 In this shot, the camera tried to balance the expected green light with its opposite magenta.Continue to 4 of 7 below.